Frequently asked questions

 To begin with the programme is for Danish companies but it is not a requirement that you are based in Denmark.
 Denmark is being used as a testing ground for the SDG Accelerator programme over the course of two years.
 The programme is tested in Denmark in 2018 and 2019 and then the aim is to roll out across the Nordics and globally.

 o As for now the 15 companies for the programme in 2018 have been selected.
-Your company can still join the programme in 2019.
-Contact us on email@example.com if interested.
+We are currently open for applications to join the programme in 2019.
+Read more here.

-If you are interested in joining the programme in 2019, please contact us on firstname.lastname@example.org and share the following company information with us:
+If you are interested in hearing more about the prorgramme, please contact us on email@example.com

 Yes.
 We will be sharing information regarding the programme on this site.
 Relevant learnings and inspirational cases from the participating companies, together with the Blueprint for the SDG Accelerator is made publicly available to all interested stakeholders and businesses via the SDG Accelerator site and through an open source format.